-Hello, my name is Sheherezad (Sherry) Dubash and I am a board certified physical therapist in the state of New York and New Jersey.
+Hello, my name is Sheherezad (Sherry) Dubash and I am a board certified physical therapist in the state of New York.
 I started my physical therapy career in 2011 after graduating from The University of Medicine and Dentistry of New Jersey (UMDNJ) and prior to that receiving a bachelors from Rutgers University, specializing in Exercise Science and Nutrition in 2008.

 Having worked in previous physical therapy clinics that were overcrowded and double booked with patients, I noticed the quality of care was severely compromised.
-Patients took longer to get better and achieve their goals because not enough one-on-one time was available.
-I am a PT that values quality over quantity, targeted yet holistic treatment sessions and prevention after recovery.
-Having adopted the one-on-one home/office based PT model—there is a striking increase in percentage of a quicker recovery time, a decrease in re-injury and excellent compliance due to convenience.
+Patients took longer to get better and achieve their goals because not enough focused one-on-one time was available.
+I am a PT that values quality over quantity, targeted yet holistic treatment and prevention after recovery.
+Having adopted the one-on-one office based PT model—there is a striking increase in quicker recovery time, a decrease in re-injury and excellent compliance due to convenience.

 I believe it is my responsibility to myself and my patients to partake in continuing education as a clinician.
 I have received further training as a Registered Yoga Teacher (200-RYT) from Bright Spirit Yoga in 2015, a Certified Kinesiotaping Practitioner ® in 2013, and a Level I Reiki practitioner in 2013.
 My passion is working exclusively with musculoskeletal and orthopedic injuries using a creative approach